Vitex lucens: By Māori

-Pūriri timber is usually greenish dark-brown, but sometimes nearly black or streaked with yellow, it was often used for implements and structures requiring strength and durability.
+Pūriri timber is usually greenish dark-brown, but sometimes nearly black or streaked with yellow.
+It was often used for implements and structures requiring strength and durability.
 Māori preferred other timbers to pūriri as its cross-grain made for difficult carving, but pūriri garden tools and weapons had a long life and legend has it that buckshot used to ricochet off pūriri palisades.
-It was used in the construction of hīnaki (eel traps) because it was one of the few timbers that would sink.
-Pūriri was sometimes used to dye flax fibres yellow, the sawdust can produce intense yellow stains on concrete floors.
+It was used in the construction of hīnaki (eel traps) because it is one of the few timbers that sink.
+Pūriri was sometimes used to dye harakeke fibres yellow.
+Even pūriri sawdust can produce intense yellow stains on concrete floors.

-The Pūriri provides the strongest wood in New Zealand, allowing to make things such as bridges and paddles from it.
+The fruit of pūriri trees is not a traditional Māori food, as they have a bitter taste.

 By Europeans

 European settlers used great quantities of pūriri timber for fence posts, railway sleepers, shipbuilding and house blocks, as it is ground durable without treatment for 50 years or more.
 This, as well as the agricultural desirability of the soil in which it grew, led to the depletion of once widely spread lowland pūriri forests, and by the mid-1940s the supply of pūriri timber was almost exhausted.
-Pūriri was also favoured for furniture and decorative wood work such as inlay veneers, as its appearance was "quite equal to the best Italian or American walnut".
-Look at the New Zealand Geographic article on Seuffert & Son to see some good examples of pūriri use in furniture.
+Pūriri was also favoured for furniture and decorative wood work such as inlay veneers as its appearance was "quite equal to the best Italian or American walnut".
+The New Zealand Geographic article on Seuffert & Son has good examples of pūriri use in furniture.
 The produced timber was sometimes called "New Zealand teak", "New Zealand oak" or "New Zealand walnut".